 With questionable drinking water, high UV levels and the presence of mosquitos, certain health products are essential to take to Tonga.
-Tonga also has a fragile marine eco-system so natural sunscreens are repellents are a must, while water purification bottles are preferable to buying bottled water.
+Tonga also has a fragile marine ecosystem so natural sunscreens and repellents are a must, while water purification bottles are preferable to buying bottled water.
 Find out more in What Medication to Pack in Your First Aid Kit for Tonga.

 How Long Do You Have in Tonga?

 How far can you get in Tonga?
 Well, it depends on what time you have.
 Tonga is a destination of resorts, so staying at one resort for your whole time in Tonga is definitely a relaxing way to spend your time here.
 Nevertheless, if you want to move around, here’s what you can achieve in certain timeframes.

 3 Days in Tonga

 Over a long weekend, this will give you enough time to see the highlights of Tongatapu.
 See The Best Tonga Itineraries for a Weekend.

 Start by exploring Tongatapu, then head to one of the outer islands, such as the nearby ‘Eua, for a couple of days.
 See The Best Tonga Itineraries for 5 Days.